 -giving perfection the middle finger

--discovering finds like this and feeling like you are living in an alternate universe
+-discovering treasures like this and feeling as if you’re living in a parallel universe

 -rabbit holes (not literal ones, figurative ones)